trongnhantaisacventoan/ffmpeg_kit/nhannt.md

 # build full have error with gnutls

-./ios.sh -d --full --enable-gpl --disable-lib-srt --disable-lib-openssl
+./ios.sh --xcframework --full --enable-gpl --disable-lib-srt --disable-lib-openssl

 1. "iconv.m4" not found by auto config. so need specific folder by command. change folder base on machine -> problem is build LAME error